Last updated: January 9 2026

 - “In 2028, before TCJA rates potentially sunset—larger conversion push.”

 This requires annual projections and coordination with your tax planner.
+Our fractional CFO services build Roth conversion strategy into each quarterly review.
 But the savings can be substantial.

 What About Market Timing?